Germany: Families gain more support in draft 2025 budget – DW – 07/05/2024

 The government also plans to invest €2 billion in daycare centers over the next two years.

-The tax-deductable sum for children is also to rise by €228 to €9,540, increasing further by €60 the following year.
+The tax-deductible sum for children is also to rise by €228 to €9,540, increasing further by €60 the following year.

 Under the government plans, employer contributions to pension and unemployment insurance for employees already drawing a pension will be directly paid out as wages in the future to provide incentives for increased employment.

-Welfare spending is also to include "start-up funding" to encourage long-term unemployed people to keep more of their earnings in their first year in a new job without losing benefits.
+Welfare spending also includes "start-up funding" to encourage long-term unemployed people to keep more of their earnings in their first year in a new job without losing benefits.

 In addition, tax-free allowances are to be increased and the income tax rate adjusted to inflation.